StephanieRuthJones/backend-assessment/README.md

 **Note:** All functionality in this section should only be accessed by authenticated users.

+- [ ] Implement asyncHandler to trigger error handling middleware
 - [ ] Create a new collection in your database called `favorites`
+- [ ] Create a model for your `favorites` collection with a schema that includes the following:
+  - [ ] `name` - the character's name
+  - [ ] `image` - the character's image URL
 - [ ] Create a route that allows a user to add a character's id and a description of why they like the character to their `favorites` collection
 - [ ] Create a route that allows a user to get all of their favorites
 - [ ] Create a route that allows a user to remove a character from their favorites
 - [ ] Create a route that allows a user to edit their description of a character

+- [ ] Implement Mongoose to create a model for your `favorites` collection

+---

+- Error Handling Middleware

+- [ ] Create error handling middleware in the `errorHandler.js` file and implement it in the `app.js` file that meets the following requirements:
+  - [ ] Logs the error message to the console.
+  - [ ] Returns the error `status` and a JSON object with a `message` key assigned to the error `statusText`.
+Use [Axios Response Schema documentation](https://axios-http.com/docs/res_schema) as needed.
+  - [ ] In the `errorHandler.js` file, create a `notFound` middleware that returns a `404` status and a JSON object with a `message` key assigned to a string that reads, `"Resource not found."`
+- [ ] Refactor the `characters/location/:location` controllers to trigger error handling middleware in their `catch` blocks.

+Commit to Github

+- [ ] Commit your work to Github and push to your forked repository w/ a commit message that reads, `"Part III - Advanced Routes: Return Combined Data"`.

+### Part V